andreyserdjuk/insurance-quote-provider/README.md

 * Hardcoded URL's should be injected instead of usage of string literals.

-* Usually method using for getting some data starting with 'get' or 'fetch' or 'load'.
+* Usually method for getting some data starts with 'get' or 'fetch' or 'load'.
 Current `quote` method name is not descriptive.

 * Method `quote` returns an array.
 It's better to `yield` data as soon as it's available to smooth the possible